Repeater-like asynchronous measurement-device-independent quantum conference key agreement

 The foundation of QCKA lies in establishing multipartite entanglement~\cite{pan2012multiphoton} among distant participants.
 Intuitively, this can be achieved by directly distributing the Greenberger-Horne-Zeilinger (GHZ) entangled state~\cite{chen2007multi}.
 This approach has been extensively studied in various scenarios~\cite{epping2017multi,ribeiro2018fully,cao2021coherent,kaur2020fundamental,holz2020genuine,li2021finite,horodecki2022fundamental,grasselli2018finite,bai2022post,pickston2023conference,liu2023experimental,philip2023multipartite}.
 However, the practical application of this approach is hindered by the complexity of preparing and distributing high-fidelity entangled states in real quantum networks.
 A solution to this challenge is measurement-device-independent QCKA (MDI-QCKA)~\cite{fu2015long} and its continuous variable version~\cite{ottaviani2019modular}, which introduce an untrusted relay node architecture to distribute post-selected entanglement states.
 This architecture resembles a single-node quantum repeater but does not require quantum memory.
 By leveraging this architecture, one can be immune to all detector attacks and avoid the need for preparing and distributing entangled states.
 Recent experiments have demonstrated three-user MDI-QCKA networks, achieving a key rate of 45.5 bits/s over a 60-km-long fiber link~\cite{yang2024experimental} and 0.097 bits/s with a channel loss of 21.5 dB loss~\cite{du2024experimental}.
 These experiments confirm the feasibility of using post-selected GHZ states for achieving quantum conferencing over long distances.

 However, both the directly distribution of GHZ states and MDI-QCKA face significant challenges, as their key rates decrease exponentially with the number of participants $N$.
 This is because they rely on $N$-fold coincidences to successfully distribute (post-selected) GHZ states.
 As a result, their key rates scale as $O(\eta^N)$, where $\eta$ is the channel transmittance between the user and the untrusted node in the quantum network.
 Fundamentally, there is a performance limit on the distribution of multipartite entanglement in repeaterless quantum networks, which establishes an upper bound on the rates at which conference keys can be generated~\cite{das2021universal,pirandola2020general}.
 Specifically, the single-message multicast bound in a star network is given by $R\le-\log_2(1-\eta^2)$~\cite{pirandola2020general}, indicating that the conference key rate cannot surpass the Pirandola-Laurenza-Ottaviani-Banchi (PLOB) bound~\cite{pirandola2017fundamental}.
 To break the PLOB bound, single-photon interference~\cite{Lucamarini2018} and asynchronous two-photon interference~\cite{xie2022breaking,zeng2022mode} provide feasible solutions for the two-user scenario.
-In the multiparty case, several efforts~\cite{zhao2020phase,grasselli2019conference,li2023breaking,Carrara2023overcoming,xie2024multi,li2024asynchronous} have been made to break the PLOB bound, requiring complex techniques such as simultaneously global phase-locking all users~\cite{zhao2020phase,grasselli2019conference,li2023breaking,Carrara2023overcoming} and a beam splitter network that changes as the participant changes~\cite{grasselli2019conference,Carrara2023overcoming}.
-A comparison of recent MDI-QCKA protocols is shown in Table~\ref{tab_compare}.
+In the multiparty case, several efforts~\cite{zhao2020phase,grasselli2019conference,Carrara2023overcoming,xie2024multi,li2024asynchronous,li2023breaking} have been made to break the PLOB bound, requiring complex techniques such as simultaneously global phase-locking all users~ { \cite{zhao2020phase,grasselli2019conference,Carrara2023overcoming,xie2024multi}.} A comparison of recent MDI-QCKA protocols is shown in Table~\ref{tab_compare}.